- Ph.D. (Social Welfare), University of Pennsylvania

 - B.S., Psychology and Sociology, St. Joseph’s University

-Kristie A. Thomas, PhD, MSW, is an Associate Professor and the MSW Director at Simmons University School of Social Work.
+Kristie A. Thomas, PhD, MSW, is a Professor and the Ph.D.
+Program Director at Simmons University School of Social Work.
 Dr. Thomas has extensive practice, teaching, and research expertise in the field of anti-violence.
 Her work is focused on developing solutions to improve outcomes for people affected by intimate partner violence – particularly those who are economically and socially marginalized.
 In addition to many peer-reviewed articles, Dr. Thomas has authored online trainings, toolkits, and validated measures that are used widely by researchers and practitioners across the country.
 She is a recipient of the National Institute of Health's, Health Disparities Loan Repayment Program, a highly competitive award that supports the research of health professionals.

 Dr. Thomas teaches at the master and doctoral level in the School of Social Work, mentors Ph.D. students in their dissertation work, and provides graduate students with research opportunities on her many current projects.
 Additional teaching interests include program evaluation, community organizing and development, and public health frameworks.
 Dr. Thomas is deeply dedicated to teaching, explaining that, "I will be forever indebted to my professors at the University of Pennsylvania; their wisdom, expertise, and constant quest for excellence and innovation – within themselves and among their students – continue to inform my research and teaching.
 My goal is to offer the same quality of training to my own students."
 Dr. Thomas is the recipient of two teaching awards: The Provost Award for Student-Centeredness in Graduate Teaching (2017), and the SAGE/American Evaluation Association Early Career Excellence in Teaching Award (2019).